joomla/user-interface-text/words2watch.md

-This is a work in progress
+This is a work in progress and should be a 'living document' that can be updated as needed over time.

 ## Words to Watch